-9. Having a home security system doesn’t make any difference to home insurance rates.
+9. Having a home security system doesn’t impact home insurance rates.

 10. Home security is complex and hard to set up.

-Fact: Many home security systems have easy-to-operate interfaces that offer a wide choice of settings and configurations that can be easily customized.
+Fact: Many home security systems have easy-to-operate interfaces that offer a wide choice of settings and configurations that can be easily customized, and you can always get the help of a professional.
 Don’t know which ones to choose?
-Here are some tips on how to set up your home security system and set up the best way to protect your home from intruders.
+Here are a few tips on how to set up your home security system.

-Protecting your home with a home security system doesn’t have to be complicated or expensive, as the home security myths would have you believe.
-With the right system and the right kind of help, you can be assured that your home will be protected at all times.
+Protecting your home with a security system doesn’t have to be complicated or expensive, as the home security myths would have you believe.
+With the right system in place and the right kind of help, you can leave your home and sleep at night feeling safer.

 Do you know of any home security myths that we missed?
 Let us know in the comments!

 4 Thoughts on “Home Security Myths and Facts”